NaailC/CSGOBUY/README.md

 ## Testing

 There were issues with testing my core-service.
-Due to the way I designed my apps, there was more than one route operating within each microservice, which made it difficult when using mock tests.
+Due to the way I designed my apps, there was more than one route operating within each microservice, which made it difficult when using mock tests on the home page.
+As so, my core service only achieved a coverage of 74%.
+This has been offset by my other microservices, which have achieved 93%, 90% and 84%.